EdmundBenedict/lordcephei.github.io/pages/cl_lm.md

                      See generating-energy-bands.html
                      for a detailed description of the available options.

-    --pdos[:options] Tells lm to generate weights for density-of-states resolved into partial waves, described in this document.
+    --pdos[:options] Tells lm to generate weights for density-of-states resolved into partial waves.

-    --mull[:options] Tells lm to generate weights for Mulliken analysis, described in this document.
+    --mull[:options] Tells lm to generate weights for Mulliken analysis.

     --mix=#          Start the density mixing at rule ``#'' (See ITER_MIX in tokens.html